lammps/lammps/doc/src/angle_coeff.rst

-A line in a data file that specifies angle coefficients uses the exact same format as the arguments of the :doc:`angle_coeff <angle_coeff>` command in an input script, except that wild-card asterisks should not be used since coefficients for all N types must be listed in the file.
+A line in a data file that specifies angle coefficients uses the exact same format as the arguments of the :doc:`angle_coeff <angle_coeff>` command in an input script, except that wild-card asterisks should not be used since coefficients for all :math:`N` types must be listed in the file.
 For example, under the "Angle Coeffs" section of a data file, the line that corresponds to the first example above would be listed as

 .. parsed-literal::